 Why the voice came

-Lord, give us the wisdom to seek your presence daily, and to be satisfied with your presence, even if we don’t always get the answers to our questions.
+Lord, give us the wisdom to seek Your presence daily, and to be satisfied with Your presence, even when we do not receive the answers we long for.